 Development of Type 2 Diabetes

 Gestational diabetes also increases the risk of having Type 2 diabetes as well as gestational diabetes in future pregnancies.
-Type 2 diabetes, however, can be controlled by maintaining a healthy weight, exercising, and incorporating plenty of healthy foods into your diet.
+Patients can control Type 2 diabetes, however, by maintaining a healthy weight, exercising, taking medications and incorporating plenty of healthy foods into your diet.

 Gestational Diabetes Treatment

-If applicable, physicians may also recommend scheduled physical activities to help you maintain or reduce your weight, as maternal obesity is linked to gestational diabetes.
+If applicable, physicians may also recommend physical activities to help you maintain or reduce your weight, as maternal obesity can cause gestational diabetes.

 If gestational diabetes is caught early enough, the aforementioned risks will decrease significantly.
-Your physician has the duty and obligation of ensuring any medical problems are detected, diagnosed, and treated while you’re pregnant.
-Although liability for birth injuries and other health issues are determined depending on each individual circumstance, if physicians fail to diagnose and treat gestational, they may be liable for damages.
+Your physician has the duty and obligation to detect, diagnose and treat any medical problems while you’re pregnant.
+A glucola blood test is performed around 28 weeks of pregnancy to detect diabetes.
+Although liability for birth injuries and other health issues are determined depending on each individual circumstance, if physicians fail to diagnose and treat gestational diabetes, they may be liable for damages, but only if the patient has been compliant with his or her recommendations.